crazoter/My-Docs/docs/manga_reviews.md

 * Release rate: Monthly
 * Read until: Ch 63
 * Points:
-    * Plot is just all about the 6 main characters
+    * Plot is all about the 6 main characters
     * Mostly on sweet / romance moments rather than "HAHAHA" funny (although there are some funny moments)
     * Some chapters (esp. the earlier ones) make a lot of references to popular otaku culture
       * These are usually explained in TL notes